combattingbias/combattingbias.huygens.knaw.nl/docs/bias/types/availability.md

 ## Examples
-- For example: If you only work with digitized sources, consider which sources you are excluding and what implications it can have on your research output and findings.
+- If you only work with digitized sources, consider which sources you are excluding and what implications it can have on your research output and findings.
+-

 ## Good-better-best practices